InverterNetwork/contracts/docs/Modules/ListAuthorizer_Documentation.md

 `function removeFromAuthorized(address _who) external`

 This function removes an address from the list of authorized addresses.
-It is essentially a relay function that routes the function call via the proposal

 #### Parameters